British Rail Class 150

-The British Rail Class 150 Sprinter is a class of diesel-hydraulic multiple unit passenger trains, developed and built by British Rail Engineering Limited at York Carriage Works between 1984 and 1987 for use on regional services across Great Britain.
-The type is a second-generation design, built to more modern standards and based on BR's Mark 3 body design for longer-distance services.
-It was developed alongside the lower-cost Pacers, which were built using bus parts, for use on short-distance services.
+The British Rail Class 150 Sprinter is a class of diesel-hydraulic multiple unit passenger trains; they were developed and built by British Rail Engineering Limited at York Carriage Works between 1984 and 1987, for use on regional services across Great Britain.
+The type is a second-generation design, built to more modern standards and based on British Rail's Mark 3 body design for longer-distance services.
+It was developed alongside the lower-cost Pacers, which were built using bus parts for use on short-distance services.
 Two prototype units were built, followed by 135 production units in two batches.

-Subsequently, further members of the Sprinter family were developed and introduced to service, including the Class 155, Class 156, Class 158 and Class 159.
+Further members of the Sprinter group were developed subsequently and introduced to service, including the Class 155, Class 156, Class 158 and Class 159.

 Background

 By the beginning of the 1980s, British Rail (BR) was operating a large fleet of first-generation DMUs of various designs.
 While formulating its long-term strategy for this sector of its operations, BR planners recognised that there would be considerable costs incurred by undertaking refurbishment programmes necessary for the continued use of these ageing multiple units, particularly due to the necessity of handling and removing hazardous materials such as asbestos.
-In light of the high costs involved in retention, planners examined the prospects for the development and introduction of a new generation of DMUs to succeed the first generation.
+In light of the high costs involved in retention, planners examined the prospects for the development and introduction of a new generation of diesel multiple units (DMUs) to succeed the first generation.

 In the concept stage, two separate approaches were devised, one involving a so-called railbus that prioritised the minimisation of both initial (procurement) and ongoing (maintenance and operational) costs, while the second was a more substantial DMU that could deliver better performance than the existing fleet, particularly on long-distance services.
-The initial specification developed for the latter type was relatively ambitious for the era, calling for a maximum speed of 90 mph, a rate of acceleration comparable to contemporary EMUs, the ability to couple/work in multiple with existing EMUs, facilitate through-access for passengers, feature pressure ventilation, the ability to assist another failed unit, and to comprise either a three or four-car consist.
+The initial specification developed for the latter type was relatively ambitious for the era, calling for a maximum speed of 90 mph, a rate of acceleration comparable to contemporary electric multiple units (EMUs), the ability to couple/work in multiple with existing EMUs, facilitate through-access for passengers, feature pressure ventilation, the ability to assist another failed unit and to comprise either a three or four-car consist.

-This specification led to the development of the experimental British Rail Class 210 diesel-electric multiple unit.
-However, to deliver the performance specified, it was found that relatively expensive equipment had to be used, particularly to provide sufficient speed, acceleration, and through-passenger access; it also had maintainability problems due to space limitations.
+This specification led to the development of the experimental diesel-electric multiple unit.
+However, to deliver the performance specified, it was found that relatively expensive equipment had to be used, particularly to provide sufficient speed, acceleration and through-passenger access; it also had maintainability problems due to space limitations.
 Despite these shortcomings, it was recognised that a production fleet that was assembled from proven components would possess both a greater reliability level and lower maintenance costs; it was forecast to achieve an availability rate of 85 percent.
 As such, the type had sufficiently demonstrated a promising reduction in maintenance costs was achievable, especially once initial teething problems were dealt with, as well as the wider value represented by a new generation of DMUs in the reduction of ongoing costs for BR.